 The Residential Property Price Index publication includes a suite of three indexes (referred to collectively as 'the indexes'):

 To maintain the relevance of the indexes an index review is undertaken every five years, following the availability of data from the Census of Population and Housing.
 The quantities of dwellings that underpin the weights of the index are updated at this time.
 It also provides an opportunity to reassess the compilation methodology of the index.
-The most recent index review occurred in relation to the 2011 Census.
+The most recent index review occurred in relation to the 2016 Census.

 The ABS uses a stratification approach to compile the indexes.
-Dwelling transactions are stratified by dwelling type, long term median price and Socio-Economic Index for Areas (SEIFA).
-Similar dwellings (not exactly the same dwellings) are priced each period and changes in other characteristics of the dwelling stock are not removed from the price index.
+Dwelling transactions are stratified by dwelling type, long term median price and Socio-Economic Index for Areas score.
+Similar dwellings (not exactly the same dwellings) are priced each period, and changes in other characteristics of the dwelling stock are not removed from the price index.
 The change in the median dwelling transaction prices of these strata from quarter to quarter are weighted together to produce a measure of price change at the capital city level.

-The first issue of the RPPI in its current form was the December quarter 2013.
-This series (Series 3) is based on data from the 2011 Census of Population and Housing and includes updated weights and stratification variables which have been linked to the previous series (Series 2) from the March quarter 2013.
-The HPI has a time series starting from the March quarter 2002.
-The ADPI and aggregated RPPI have a time series starting from the September quarter 2003.
+The first issue of the residential property price index in its current form related to the December quarter 2013.
+This series (Series 3) was based on data from the 2011 Census of Population and Housing and included updated weights and stratification variables which were linked to the previous series (Series 2) at the March quarter 2013.
+The house price index has a time series starting from the March quarter 2002.
+The attached dwelling price index and aggregated residential property price index have a time series starting from the September quarter 2003.

-All available data is released in the RPPI publication and associated time series spreadsheets on the ABS website each quarter and can be accessed via the ABS website:http://www.abs.gov.au/ausstats/abs@.nsf/mf/6416.0.
+All available data is released in the residential property price index publication and associated time series spreadsheets on the ABS website each quarter and can be accessed via the ABS website:https://www.abs.gov.au/ausstats/abs@.nsf/mf/6416.0.

-For links to data and publications relating to the Residential Property Price Indexes and other Prices series, please see Price Indexes and Inflation.
+For links to data and publications relating to the residential property price indexes and other prices series, please see Topics @ a Glance - Inflation and Price Indexes.